-Find out more about choosing a rug design for your home
+Find out more about choosing a contemporary rug design for your home

 Zues Black and White Geometric Rug by Bazaar Velvet

 Geometric rugs have been created for thousands of years with many different areas of the world having their own interpretation.
 One of the most famous is Northwest Persia, with many designs featuring obvious rectilinear geometry.
 However, the term geometry is not only confined to designs with straight lines, but also those with medallions, scrolls and arabesques.
 All of these require precision in angle and curve, in symmetry, size and positioning.
 The Islamic mathematicians and geometers were as much a part of the creation of the rug as the weavers themselves.

 However, there is a clear divide between town and tribal rugs.
 Town designs tend to be finer in weave and more presise in their construction.
 One example of a town design is the Ardabil carpet, featuring the famous Sheikh Safi Medallion.
 Another example is the Serapi carpet.
 This type of rug features a very detailed small-scale design featuring a central medallion surrounded by an open space which is bordered by a palmette and vine border.
 This is one such example of a geometric design that has been inspired by floral patterns.

 Tribal geometic designs can be found all over the world, including Caucasus, Turkey and Morocco.
 These designs are often woven from memory so have a wonderful sense of charm.
 Perhaps the most famous example is the Moroccan Berber Rug.
 These rugs feature a long shaggy pile and a diamond design.
 The interlocking lines that form the diamond shapes or not entirely straight or regular, but the imperfection of these designs is a large part of their appeal.